Blankpanda/ip-to-location/README.md

 ```
 django
 PyQt4
+BeautifulSoup4
 ```

-The output is located in info.html.
+The output is located in info.html but is automatically opened in your default web browser.